Jeep Wrangler (JL): Production

 Production of the Wrangler Unlimited began in November 2017, while two-door Wrangler production will commence in early 2018.
-As with its predecessors, the JL is produced at Jeep's Toledo Complex in Toledo, Ohio, and also was produced alongside its predecessor, the Wrangler JK, which remained in production until April 27, 2018.
+As with its predecessors, the JL is produced at Jeep's Toledo Complex in Toledo, Ohio, and was also produced alongside its predecessor, the Wrangler JK, which remained in production until April 27, 2018.
 The simultaneous sales were to ensure that dealerships could meet demand.
 The 2018 Wrangler JK was virtually unchanged from the 2017 model, and a Wrangler JK decal on the front fenders distinguished the outgoing model from its successor.
 The plant which produced the JK will temporarily close as it receives a retooling for the upcoming Wrangler-based Jeep Gladiator.

-FCA announced that the Toledo Machining Plant would assemble the power electronics module and components for the Jeep Wrangler Plug-in Hybrid which was intended to be launched in 2020, but was actually presented in 2021.
+FCA announced that the Toledo Machining Plant would assemble the power electronics module and components for the Jeep Wrangler Plug-in Hybrid, which was intended to be launched in 2020, but was actually presented in 2021.

 Marketing

-Before the JL's actual debut at the 2017 Los Angeles Auto Show, the song Believer by Imagine Dragons was used in the opening.
+Before the JL's actual debut at the 2017 Los Angeles Auto Show, the song "Believer" by Imagine Dragons was used in the opening.
 In the teaser, it uses 7 letters that are narrowed to represent the 7 vertical slots and 2 circles on the left and right to depict the front fascia.

 A debut television advertisement for the 2018 Wrangler JL, entitled "Jeep Jurassic", first aired during Super Bowl LII.
-The ad is a reenactment of the classic Tyrannosaurus rex chase scene from the 1993 movie Jurassic Park.
-However, instead of a 1992 Wrangler (YJ) Sahara Edition, Jeff Goldblum, who played Ian Malcolm in the movie, drives a silver two-door 2018 Wrangler JL Rubicon with red accents.
-The commercial ends with Goldblum seated in the driver's seat of the aforementioned Jeep in a showroom, where a Jeep saleswoman asks if he would like to take the JL for a test drive, to which Goldblum replies that he has.
+The ad is a reenactment of the classic Tyrannosaurus rex chase scene from the 1993 film Jurassic Park.
+However, instead of a 1992 Wrangler (YJ) Sahara Edition, Jeff Goldblum, who played Ian Malcolm in the film, drives a silver two-door 2018 Wrangler JL Rubicon with red accents.
+The commercial ends with Goldblum seated in the driver's seat in a showroom, where a saleswoman asks if he would like to take the JL for a test drive, to which Goldblum replies that he has.